Helias/Keira2/README.md

 ## Live demo

-A live demo is available [here](http://shinworld.altervista.org/Keira2/).
+A live demo is available [here](https://keira2.altervista.org/Keira2-dev/).
 You can use it for production but be aware that its database may not be updated to the latest version.
+(Current Version: [TDB](https://github.com/TrinityCore/TrinityCore/issues/14421) 335.59)

 Also you can **help us** by testing the development version **without installing it**, simply using our [development live demo](http://keira2.altervista.org/Keira2-dev/).
 Remember to **clear your browser cache** before testing it and [report any bug or suggestion](https://github.com/Helias/Keira2/issues/new).